cfe-lab/Kive/INSTALL.md

 You are now ready to run a local Django webserver - you just need to type `python manage.py runserver` and navigate to `localhost:8000` in your web browser!

+To launch a fleet manager and workers, you need to run the following command and replace X with the number of workers you want, plus one for the manager:

+    DJANGO_SETTINGS_MODULE=shipyard.settings mpirun -np X initialize_fleet.py

 Running a pipeline
 ------------------